WebThingsIO/webthing-arduino/README.md

 ## PlatformIO

 Add the `webthing-arduino` library through PlatformIO's package management interface.
+Ensure that you get the latest release by examining the entries in the version number dropdown list.
+It may be sorted counter-intuitively.
 You may also need to manually add the ArduinoJson and other libraries to your project.

 ## Example